JetBrains/svg-sprite-loader/README.md

 </svg>`;
 ```

-When browser event `DOMContentLoaded` fires sprite will be rendered and injected in the `document.body` automatically.
+When browser event `DOMContentLoaded` is fired, sprite will automatically be rendered and injected in the `document.body`.
-If custom behaviour needed e.g. to specify different mounting point you can override default sprite:
+If custom behaviour is needed (e.g. a different mounting point), you can override the default sprite:

 ```js
 import BrowserSprite from 'svg-baker-runtime/src/browser-sprite';